-- The Balance Sheet and Profit and Loss Account and the Cash Flow Statement have been drawn up in accordance with the provisions of Section 29 of the Banking Regulation Act, 1949 read with Section 133 of the Companies Act, 2013 read with Rule 7 of the Companies (Accounts) Rules, 2014. - As required by Section 30(3) of the Banking Regulation Act, 1949, we report that: - We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit and have found them to be satisfactory;. - the transactions of the Bank, which have come to our notice have been within the powers of the Bank; and - Since the bank is having only one branch, the question on reporting the number of branches audited by us and the manner of audit thereon does not arise. - As required by Section 143 (3) of the Act, we report that: - we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - in our opinion proper books of account as required by law have been kept by the Bank so far as it appears from our examination of those books: - the Balance Sheet, the Profit and Loss Account and the Cash Flow Statement dealt with by this Report are in agreement with the books of account;
+- 7. The Balance Sheet and Profit and Loss Account and the Cash Flow Statement have been drawn up in accordance with the provisions of Section 29 of the Banking Regulation Act, 1949 read with Section 133 of the Companies Act, 2013 read with Rule 7 of the Companies (Accounts) Rules, 2014. - 8.
+As required by Section 30(3) of the Banking Regulation Act, 1949, we report that: - a.
+We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit and have found them to be satisfactory;. - the transactions of the Bank, which have come to our notice have been within the powers of the Bank; and

-- in our opinion, the aforesaid financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014 in so far as they apply to the Bank; - on the basis of the written representations received from the directors as on 31st March, 2020, taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2020 from being appointed as a director in terms of section 164 (2) of the Act. - With respect to the adequacy of the internal financial controls over financial reporting of the Bank and the operating effectiveness of such controls, refer to our separate Report in Annexure 2. - With respect to the other matters to be included in Auditors' Report in accordance with the requirements of Section 197(16) of the Act, as amended In our opinion and to the best of our information and according to the explanations given to us, being a banking company, Section 197 of the Act related to managerial remuneration is not applicable.
+- c.
+Since the bank is having only one branch, the question on reporting the number of branches audited by us and the manner of audit thereon does not arise. - As required by Section 143 (3) of the Act, we report that: - a. we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit: - b. in our opinion proper books of account as required by law have been kept by the Bank so far as it appears from our examination of those books; - c. the Balance Sheet, the Profit and Loss Account and the Cash Flow Statement dealt with by this Report are in agreement with the books of account; - d. in our opinion, the aforesaid financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014 in so far as they apply to the Bank; - e. there are no material observations or comments on the financial transactions or matters which have any adverse effect on the functioning of the Bank; - f. on the basis of the written representations received from the directors as on March 31, 2020, taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2021 from being appointed as a director in terms of section 164 (2) of the Act. - g.
+With respect to the adequacy of the internal financial controls with reference to financial statements of the Bank and the operating effectiveness of such controls, refer to our separate Report in Annexure A. - h.
+With respect to the other matters to be included in Auditors' Report in accordance with the requirements of Section 197(16) of the Act, as amended

-With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us, we report as under:
+In our opinion and to the best of our information and according to the explanations given to us, being a banking company, Section 197 of the Act related to managerial remuneration is not applicable.

-- The Bank does not have any pending Litigation, as at the year end which would impact its financial position; - The Bank did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - (iii) the Bank is currently not liable to transfer any amount to the Investor Education and Protection Fund.
+- i.
+With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us, we report as under: - The Bank does not have any pending Litigation, as at the year end which would impact its financial position; - (ii) the Bank has made adequate provision, as required under the applicable law or accounting standards, for material foreseeable losses, if any, on long-term contracts including derivative contracts- Refer Note 18.3.6 of Schedule 18 to the financial statements; - (iii) the Bank is currently not liable to transfer any amount to the Investor Education and Protection Fund.

-For Khimji Kunverji & Co LLP (formerly Khimji Kunverji & Co) Chartered Accountants FRN: 105146W/W100621
+Chartered Accountants FRN: 105146W/W100621